gamemayed/Files-and-Folders-Lister-Z/README.md

 ## How to Run

 ### Multi-language Support
 Both the command-line and GUI versions support English and Brazilian Portuguese.
 In the GUI, there are two main buttons: "Executar Listador de Pastas e Arquivos Z" (Brazilian Portuguese, above) and "Run Files & Folders Lister Z" (English, below).
-The credits area at the bottom always shows both "Créditos: Usuário Ium101 do GitHub e Ferramentas IA" and "Credits: User Ium101 from GitHub and AI tools" close together.

 ### Windows
 - **GUI:**